Loading...

 So therefore, even though it might be more sustainable, it might be more expensive, so therefore it will be bought less.

-And some foods which are produced with more care for the environment are expensive to grow, which can increase costs for these producers.
+And some foods which are produced with more care for the environment are expensive to grow, which can increase costs for these producers, and this will make the food more expensive for the producers and the consumers.

-And socioeconomic factors also include food preferences of people, as some foods may not be culturally or religiously acceptable to all groups.
+And socio-economic factors also include food preferences of people, as some foods may not be culturally or religiously acceptable to all groups.

-And some people may also be vegetarian or vegan, have allergies or have other reasons why they don't want to eat certain foods.
+And some people may also be vegetarian or vegan, have allergies, or have other reasons why they don't want to eat certain foods.

-There's also social considerations in food production, and these might include things like the farmers and growers getting paid fairly or perhaps safe labour practises, animal welfare and that people living near crops where food is produced are not negatively affected.
+There's also social considerations in food production, and these might include things like the farmers and growers getting paid fairly, or perhaps safe labor practices, animal welfare, and the people living near crops where food is produced are not negatively affected, or perhaps the countries and areas that grow food are not exploited.

-Okay, let's have a quick check for understanding shall we?
 So read the sentence and pick the missing word.

-Follow the Eat Well Guide, get five a day, have a plant rich diet, limit or emit foods which are high in fat, salt and sugars and reduce food waste too.
+Now, to have a healthy and more sustainable diet, it's recommended to do the following: follow the Eatwell Guide, get five a day, have a plant-rich diet, limit or omit foods which are high in fat, salt, and sugars, and reduce food waste too.

-So let's have a look at each of these in a bit more detail, shall we?
-So the Eat Well Guide, which I'm sure many of you are very familiar with now, shows which different groups of foods are needed in order to have a healthy and well-balanced diet.
+So the Eatwell Guide, which I'm sure many of you are very familiar with now, shows which different groups of foods are needed in order to have a healthy and well-balanced diet.

 And people should choose a variety of the different foods from each food group to help get a wide range of nutrients that the body needs.